Mount Juliet, Tennessee: Geography

 Mt.
 Juliet is located at 36°12'10" North, 86°30'49" West (36.202654, -86.513583).

 According to the United States Census Bureau, the city has a total area of 16.6 sqmi, of which 16.2 sqmi is land and 0.3 sqmi is water.
 The total area is 1.99% water.
 Recent annexations along the east side of South Rutland Road as well as a land swap with the City of Lebanon for the Bel Air at Beckwith project (southeast quadrant of I-40/Beckwith Road interchange) have increased the city's geographical area to approximately 21.78 sqmi.

 Mt.
 Juliet is located between Old Hickory Lake to its north and Percy Priest Lake to its south, both of which are man-made reservoirs.

 Demographics

 Mt.
 Juliet has claimed to be the "fastest-growing city in Tennessee," and it does qualify for this distinction considering growth from 2000 to 2015 for Tennessee cities with a population over 10,000.
-In recent years, Thompsons Station in Williamson County and Spring Hill in Williamson County have grown by a larger percentage.
+In recent years, Thompson's Station in Williamson County and Spring Hill in Williamson County have grown by a larger percentage.